lunemec/python-chat/README.md

 added a encryption and message signing.
 If there are some bugs, you can report them to me, but no promisses :)

-This is just software example.
-It works for simple communication, but it is not user friendly.
 If anyone would like to use it, you do it on your own risk.
 Maybe in future I'll get back to it and make this software easier to use.